MATH formulas in

 3.4 Tabulars in inference rules

-Although you probably do not want to do that, you may still use tabular or minipages inside inference rules, but between braces, as follows:
+Although you probably do not want to do that, you may still use tabular, array or minipage environments inside inference rules, but between braces, as follows:

 \infer [Tabular-Rule] {some \\ math \\ and \\ {\begin{tabular}[b]{|l|r|} \hline Ugly & and \\[1ex]\hline table & text \\\hline \end{tabular}} \\ {\begin{minipage}[b]{6em} Do you really wish to do that? \end{minipage}} \\ } {some \\ conclusions}